Bladder Cancer Treatment In Delhi

 BENEFITS OF ROBOTIC-ASSISTEDRADICALCYSTECTOMY

-As with other urologic cancer surgeries, we offers a robotic-assisted minimally invasive approach to partial bladder removal, total cystectomy, bladder reconstruction and pelvic lymphadenectomy.
-The increased precision and range of motion afforded by the robotic instruments are critically important in helping to remove the cancer while also avoiding additional damage to the surrounding nerves and tissue; this heightened precision can, in some situations, preserve sexual function in men.
+As with other urologic cancer surgeries and bladder cancer treatment in Delhi NCR, we and our bladder cancer specialist in New Delhi offers a robotic-assisted minimally invasive approach to partial bladder removal, total cystectomy, bladder reconstruction and pelvic lymphadenectomy.
+The increased precision and range of motion afforded by the robotic instruments are critically important in helping to remove the bladder cancer while also avoiding additional damage to the surrounding nerves and tissue; this heightened precision can, in some situations, preserve sexual function in men.

-The robotic-assisted procedures typically produce much less pain than the open procedure, as well as less blood loss (and therefore less need for a blood transfusion), less scarring (both internally and externally), and shorter overall recovery time before a return to normal activities.
+The robotic-assisted procedures for bladder cancer treatment in Delhi NCR typically produce much less pain than the open procedure, as well as less blood loss (and therefore less need for a blood transfusion), less scarring (both internally and externally), and shorter overall recovery time before a return to normal activities.

-Robotic bladder procedures can be done for patients with special needs or risk factors (those with obesity, multiple prior surgeries, older age, early spread of the tumor into lymph nodes, or complex medical conditions) who might otherwise be told that they are not eligible for open or minimally invasive surgery.
-Using the robot, we can complete lymph node dissections that match or surpass what the most experienced open surgeons are able to offer.
+Robotic bladder cancer treatment procedures in Delhi NCR can be done for patients with special needs or risk factors (those with obesity, multiple prior surgeries, older age, early spread of the tumor into lymph nodes, or complex medical conditions) who might otherwise be told that they are not eligible for open or minimally invasive surgery.
+Using the robot, Our bladder cancer specialist in Delhi NCR can complete lymph node dissections that match or surpass what the most experienced open surgeons are able to offer.